HoakuOld/InputFilter/README.md

+## Note: This repository has been moved to [Hoaku/Hoaku](https://github.com/Hoaku/Hoaku/tree/main/packages/filter)

 # Hoaku Filter
 Checks if a variable meets certain requirements, like length or if it matches regex, all in one handy function.